NMATech/NMATech/README.md

 # Hi there 👋 , I'm Nadindra Maulana Aziz !
-Currently learning Web development and mobile apps, but I love learn new thing in programming such as C++, Python.
+Currently learning FrontEnd Development and some of BackEnd (Cuz of my lecture in university so i have to do it), but I love learn new thing in programming such as Python cuz python is powerfull.

 ### Tools:
 <p>